BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 BushpunkRobot - Arduino Library
 ================================

-This library uses Timer 2 to provide background speed control and monitoring of servos, smooth fading between PWM "levels", easy switch-debouncing, as well as other conveniences.
+This library has been created and refined over many years, and is the basis for all of the robots, big and small, that I've developed in that time.
+It uses Timer 2 to provide background speed control and monitoring of servos, smooth fading between PWM "levels", easy switch-debouncing, as well as other conveniences.

 It diverges from the regular Arduino coding style, providing a more natural-language style of coding based around the idea of generically adding "thingy's" to your robot, and then interacting with them in a consistent way.